bitag21/Bus-Station-System/README.md

-# transport.Bus Management System
+# Bus Management System

-A Java-based transport.Bus Management System developed using Object-Oriented Programming (OOP) concepts.
+A Java-based Bus Management System developed using Object-Oriented Programming (OOP) concepts.

 ## Concepts Used
 - Classes and Objects